nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+* If a parameter is expected only once in the command but was specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

-* If only one parameter is expected but multiple parameters are specified, only the last parameter will be taken.<br>
-  e.g. if you specify `n/John Tan e/JohnT@gmail.com`, only `e/JohnT@gmail.com` will be taken.

 * Extraneous parameters for commands that do not take in parameters (`help`, `list`, `exit` and `clear`) will be ignored.<br>